Snow day regulation tips

 By introducing a Finished Box, we support the brain’s need for order and safety.
 This small adjustment creates calmer situations in play or activities, strengthens trust,and empowers children to move on with dignity.

-Remember, if your child displays boisterous behaviour with toys or items, throwing or holding onto items isn’t “bad behaviour”, it’s communication!
+Remember, if your child displays possessive or boisterous behaviour with toys or items, throwing or holding onto items isn’t “bad behaviour”, it’s communication!
 They probably enjoy the sensory stimulation from the noise and motion of throwing the item so by restricting throwing to the finished box only, you can redirect that energy into a positive outlet.
 For heavy or bulky items you can encourage them to be gentle when placing items in the box, praising them when they do a good job.

 • Have a Finished Box on standby during play activities or home tasks as part of their routine and model repeated use of the box in every activity so it becomes a predictable part of their behaviour.